Training

 Facilities Management employees attend Hoist and Rigging training

 All employees who will be expected to operate hoist and rigging equipment are required to receive proper training prior to operation.
 This one-day classroom and hands-on course will cover general requirements for proper rigging, how and why proper rigging practices improve safety, as well as review rigging requirements for steel chains, wire rope, metal mesh, and synthetic fiber slings.
 Hoist operation will be covered.
 Mobile cranes awareness will also be covered in this course.
 Training includes hoist set-up, load dynamics, lift planning, load charts, rigging, and signaling, and use of required personal protective equipment (PPE).
-A certification card will be issued to each trainee who shows competence and achieves a passing grade on the course evaluation.
-A passing grade indicates that the participant has the knowledge to safely use hoist and rigging equipment at UVA Facilities Management.
+Trainees must show competence and achieve a passing grade on the course evaluation.

 *Pre-requisite/class pairing: None